adnjoo/jwt-pern/server/notes.md

+# backend

-express, cors, pg, jsonwebtoken, bcrypt
+Tech used: express, cors, pg, jsonwebtoken, bcrypt

 use Routers for modularity